Dear Momma, Your Priorities are Skewed!

-If you feel the anger, frustration, resentment has built up then maybe you need to speak to a therapist.
+If you feel anger, frustration, or resentment has built up then maybe you need to speak to a therapist.
 I know it can be expensive.
 But more often than not these feelings you’re feeling will not automatically disappear.
 (And believe me, there are things that are more expensive than therapy....like, divorce.)
 Get the unconditional support and guidance you need now before your “engine blows” so that the repair isn’t even more expensive.

 Because, sweet momma, you deserve this.
 You deserve to feel good.
-To be happy and enjoy your sweet babies that you so love.
-You deserve to be able to see the love your partner gives to you.
+To be happy and enjoy your sweet babies that you so love. ou deserve to be able to see the love your partner gives to you.
 So, do this for them.
 But most importantly do this for you!